tomaj/hermes/README.md

 ## Retry

-If you need to retry, you handle() method when they fail for some reason you can add `RetryTrait` to the handler.
-If you want, you can override the `maxRetry()` method from this trait to specify how many times Hermes will try to run your handle().
+If your handler fails, you can automatically retry by adding the `RetryTrait` to your handler class.
+Override the `maxRetry()` method to control the number of retry attempts (default is 25).

-**Warning:** if you want to use retry you have to use a driver that supports delayed execution (`$executeAt` message parameter)
+**Note:** Retry functionality requires a driver that supports delayed execution (the `$executeAt` message parameter).

 ```php
 declare(strict_types=1);